Farewell to the "seven-step marathon" of scientific research. An AI agent is rewriting the way knowledge is produced.

 However, even with the ability to advance tasks in a real - world environment, this is still not that simple.
 For the model to truly enter the research process, it also needs to solve a more hidden problem: the stability of the training itself.

-RLHF is almost the core path for the alignment ability of all large - scale models.
-However, this method has a well - known difficulty: PPO training is extremely unstable.
-This is why many models perform well in short tasks but start to show uncontrollable deviations once they enter complex processes.
+RLHF is almost the core path for all large models to align their capabilities.
+However, this method has a well - recognized difficulty: PPO training is extremely unstable.
+This is why many models perform well in short - term tasks but start to show uncontrollable deviations once they enter complex processes.

-Qiewen Academic uses PPO - max with more granular constraints and reward mechanisms to keep the training process stable, no longer relying on luck.
+Qiewen Academic uses PPO - max to maintain the stability of the training process through more fine - grained constraints and reward mechanisms, no longer relying on luck.

 After achieving stability, there is execution.
-Invoking tools, writing code, and handling environmental dependencies are full of uncertainties.
-Traditional models often rely on templates in this part or only stay at the level of "generating code."
-Once they enter the real execution environment, deviations will occur.
+Invoking tools, writing code, and handling environmental dependencies are all full of uncertainties.
+Traditional models often rely on templates in this part or only stay at the level of "generating code" and will deviate once they enter a real execution environment.

-In the research environment, information is not always consistent.
-There may be conflicts in conclusions between different papers, and data sources may also cause deviations.
-If the model simply integrates information, it is easy to distort in multi - source information.
+In the research environment, information itself is not always consistent.
+There may be conflicting conclusions between different papers, and data sources may also bring biases.
+If the model simply integrates the information, it is easy to lose accuracy in multi - source information.

-When Qiewen Academic encounters inconsistencies between "existing memory" and "current input," it forms two internal processing paths and finally makes a choice based on different signal intensities.
-This enables the model to have basic judgment ability in a complex literature environment instead of passively accepting information.
+When Qiewen Academic encounters inconsistencies between "existing memories" and "current inputs," it forms two internal processing paths and finally makes a choice based on different signal intensities.
+This gives the model basic judgment ability in a complex literature environment rather than passively accepting information.

-When these capabilities are aggregated, the change is no longer a local improvement.
-It represents a real paradigm shift in the research production method.
+When these capabilities are combined, the change is no longer just a local improvement.
+It more represents a real paradigm shift in research production methods.

 When research returns to "humans," the critical point of accelerated breakthrough